yuki-yano/vde-layout/README.md

    ```

 ## CLI Commands
-- `vde-layout [preset]` – Apply the named preset.
+- `vde-layout [preset]` - Apply the named preset.
 When omitted, vde-layout uses the `default` preset; if none exists it lists available presets and exits.
-- `vde-layout list` – Show available presets with descriptions.
+- `vde-layout list` - Show available presets with descriptions.
-- `vde-layout dev --dry-run` – Display the tmux steps without executing them.
+- `vde-layout dev --dry-run` - Display the tmux steps without executing them.
-- `vde-layout dev --verbose` – Print informational logs, including resolved presets and plan details.
+- `vde-layout dev --verbose` - Print informational logs, including resolved presets and plan details.
-- `vde-layout dev --backend wezterm` – Use the WezTerm backend (defaults to `tmux` when omitted).
+- `vde-layout dev --backend wezterm` - Use the WezTerm backend (defaults to `tmux` when omitted).
-- `vde-layout dev --current-window` – Reuse the current tmux window (or active WezTerm tab) after confirming that other panes can be closed.
+- `vde-layout dev --current-window` - Reuse the current tmux window (or active WezTerm tab) after confirming that other panes can be closed.
-- `vde-layout dev --new-window` – Force creation of a new tmux window or WezTerm tab even when presets or defaults request reuse.
+- `vde-layout dev --new-window` - Force creation of a new tmux window or WezTerm tab even when presets or defaults request reuse.
-- `vde-layout --config /path/to/layout.yml` – Load presets from a specific file.
+- `vde-layout --config /path/to/layout.yml` - Load presets from a specific file.
-- `vde-layout --help` – Show usage.
+- `vde-layout --help` - Show usage.
-- `vde-layout --version` / `vde-layout -v` – Print package version (`-V` is kept for compatibility).
+- `vde-layout --version` / `vde-layout -v` - Print package version.

 > **Note:** Applying a preset (without `--dry-run`) must be done inside an active tmux session when using the tmux backend.
 For the WezTerm backend, ensure a WezTerm window is running and focused so the CLI can discover it.

 ## Terminal Backends
 vde-layout resolves backends in the following order: CLI flag (`--backend`), preset configuration, then defaults to `tmux`.

-- **tmux (default)** – Requires an active tmux session for non-dry runs. `--current-window` closes other panes in the selected window after confirmation; `--new-window` always creates a new tmux window.
+- **tmux (default)** - Requires an active tmux session for non-dry runs. `--current-window` closes other panes in the selected window after confirmation; `--new-window` always creates a new tmux window.
-- **WezTerm** – Requires the `wezterm` CLI to be available (nightly channel recommended).
+- **WezTerm** - Requires the `wezterm` CLI to be available (nightly channel recommended).
 Start WezTerm beforehand so at least one window exists.
   - `--current-window` targets the active tab and confirms before closing other panes.
   - `--new-window` spawns a new tab in the active window when one is available, otherwise creates a fresh window.